jdelmundo23/spfx-ticketform/README.md

 ## Note

 This is my first project working with SPFx, TypeScript and Sass.
-It was designed to replace the IT ticketing system of my current company.
+It was designed to replace the IT ticketing system of my current company with a modern SharePoint solution.

+API calls are handled in TicketForm.tsx and the endpoints are specific to the company's SharePoint site layout.

 ## Skills and Technologies
 React